vioao/docker-utils/README.md

 Note:
 - All folders in `docker-compose-config` should be put in `/etc`
 - You must install docker first by run the `./docker-installer.sh` shell.
 And then, just `cd` to the folder run cmd `docker-compose up -d`
 - If u want make your server more safer, pls run the `./firewall-config.sh` shell.
 Before doing this,u should edit the file to change the port u want to expose.
+You should restart docker after you change the firewall configuration, otherwise you will get the error belows:
+  > Failed to Setup IP tables: Unable to enable SKIP DNAT rule......